StewAlexander-com/Awesome-Mnemonics/README.md

 - - - -
 ## Problem Analysis
 - - - -
+### RACI
-* **RACI** - Used to identify the roles and responsibilities of different stakeholders in a problem-solving process
+* Used to identify the roles and responsibilities of different stakeholders in a problem-solving process
 ```
 R - Responsible
 A - Acountable
 C - Consulted
 I - Informed
 ```
+### PESTEL
-* **PESTEL** - used to identify and analyze the external factors that may impact a problem or decision
+* Used to identify and analyze the external factors that may impact a problem or decision

 ```
 P - Political